zcoo/DQN_FlappyBird/README.md

 <img src="flying_bird.gif" width="250">

-There is a Pre-Trained model included in the project, which cost about 8 hours with GPU.
-The bird in fact flys well with 1,000,000 times but in this model 2,270,000
+There is a Pre-Trained model included in the project, which cost about 8 hours to train with GPU.
+The bird in fact flys well with 1,000,000 times training but in this model 2,270,000.

+All you need is: pygame, tensorflow ,opencv-python.

+Now, enjoying the annoying bird.
 ### train
 To train a model, run